mathspp/mathspp/pages/insider/past-issues/how-to-use-chatgpt-for-python-code/default.md

+---
+metadata:
+    description: "Learn a couple of tips to use ChatGPT effectively to write Python code in this sample of the mathspp insider weekly newsletter."
+title: How to use ChatGPT for Python code
+---

 # 🐍🚀 how to use ChatGPT for Python code

  > This is a past issue of the [mathspp insider 🐍🚀](/insider) newsletter.
 [Subscribe to the mathspp insider 🐍🚀](/insider#subscribe) to get weekly Python deep dives like this one on your inbox!